khin-thandar-nwet/MyanmarTextClassification/README.md

 # MyanmarTextClassification

-### This research work with my candidate Myat Sabal Phyu.
+### This research work with my candidate, Myat Sabal Phyu.